eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 ---
 title: "Customizing the CLI"
 weight: 2
-draft: true
 ---

+{{< toc format=html >}}

-In this guide, we'll be talking about customizing the command line interface for your language.
-We recommend reading through previous guides about [writing a grammar](/guides/writing_a_grammar) and [validation](/guides/validation).
+In this tutorial, we'll be talking about customizing the command line interface for your language.
+We recommend reading through previous tutorials about [writing a grammar](/tutorials/writing_a_grammar) and [validation](/tutorials/validation).
 Once you have a good grasp on those concepts, then you should be all set for setting up a CLI.
 We will also continue to use the [MiniLogo](https://github.com/langium/langium-minilogo) language as a motivating example.

 ## Overview